 Although I bought my Fodera second-hand, it cost me a small fortune.
 But was it worth it?

 Fodera has always been the holy grail of bass guitars for me, and I felt privileged to possess one.
 The neck simply plays itself, the tone speaks to me, its versatility is very high, and I simply enjoyed having & playing a Fodera; it motivated me to play more and better.
-What more can I ask for, right?
+What more could I ask for, right?

 Well, the equation is not that simple.
 A bass is not all about sound, you need to consider other factors as well.